 The National Guard consists of the Army National Guard

-The National Guard was formed in 1636 as the militia of the colonists in North America, and is guaranteed by the US Constitution.
+The National Guard was formed in 1636 as the militia of the colonists in North America.

 Other reserve groups have no affiliation with the National Guard.
-(Ex.
-Army Reserve)
+(Example: Army Reserve)

-The National Guard takes an oath to perform state or federal missions and can be deployed for either.
+National Guardsmen swear an oath to perform state or federal missions and can be deployed for either.
 A governor can call up troops to assist in national disasters or civil disturbances

 In times of peace, the National Guard trains or "drills" one weekend a month and two weeks during the year.